Jasper8628/Group_Project_2/docs/Scope of works.md

 ## Chat window on client

 - When logged in and connected to another user, use socket.io or similar to send messages to the server which then get sent to the other person.
 This will need to be in real time using events/messaging rather than just polling.
-- Show the history of the chat.
+- See the chat minimum viable product document in /docs.

 ## Chess window on client